There are tons of great articles on how to do keyword research.

 ⏱ 1 – 4 hours

-For my own store the previous step produced 279 keywords.
-This is not a lot by the way, if you’re selling 100 products you can easily have 200 keywords just from the brand and products searches alone.
+For my own store, the previous step produced 279 keywords.
+This is not a lot by the way if you’re selling 100 products you can easily have 200 keywords just from the brand and product searches alone.
 So it depends how deep you got into this.
 If you’re starting out, you can start with a section of your site and cover the rest later.

-To get them into an Google Ads campaign I need to review and group the most relevant keywords together.
-Afterwards these groups will turn in my ad groups.
+To get them into a Google Ads campaign I need to review and group the most relevant keywords together.
+Afterward, these groups will turn in my ad groups.

 Take a look at the sorting process:

 I’ve created 16 columns and besides the most obvious ones, I’m also creating a column for negative keywords and content.
 These last two can help with other parts of my marketing.

 Next, you need to decide which keywords you want to start advertising on.
 For me, I’m going to exclude the ones where I don’t have a good product catalog yet.
 I’ve marked them in red.